 I know a lot of recipes add coriander powder and cumin powder, but I feel like they don’t really add much to the dish, so I just omitted them.
 Feel free to add them if you like the taste of them.
 I’m not much of a fan of coriander powder or cumin powder if I am honest with you.

 This potato and spinach curry is the perfect vegetarian curry for a quick and easy weeknight dinner!

-This Indian spinach recipe makes the perfect palak saag aloo.
+This Pakistani spinach recipe makes the perfect palak saag aloo.
 A traditional and healthy spinach curry packed full of flavour.
 Soft potato chunks covered in a spinach gravy masala for a delicious spinach and potato curry.
 No South Asian buffet is complete without an array of spicy sides and this saag curry is definitely one you will want to make again and again.
 And what makes this aloo palak saag curry even better is that it is perfect for everyone’s dietary requirements from being vegan to dairy free to being gluten free!
 Serve with homemade naan bread or chapattis.

 - 50ml Vegetable Oil

 - 1 Onion/Pyaz (finely diced)

 - 300g Spinach/Palak (finely chopped)